stuartellis/tf-tasks/README.md

 - Multiple instances of the same component with different configurations with [contexts](#contexts)
 - Temporary instances of a component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
 - [Integration testing](#testing) for every component.
+- Building and running container images that include the tooling along with the project code and the required tools.
 - [Switching between Terraform and OpenTofu](#using-opentofu).
 Use the same tasks for both.

 > We use the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` in the documentation and code.